 This section explains some of the rationale and technical details behind the overall build method.
-It is not essential to immediately understand everything in this section.
+Don't try to immediately understand everything in this section.
 Most of this information will be clearer after performing an actual build.
-This section can be referred to at any time during the process.
+Come back and re-read this chapter at any time during the build process.

-The overall goal of Chapter 5 and Chapter 6 is to produce a temporary area that contains a known-good set of tools that can be isolated from the host system.
-By using chroot, the commands in the remaining chapters will be contained within that environment, ensuring a clean, trouble-free build of the target LFS system.
-The build process has been designed to minimize the risks for new readers and to provide the most educational value at the same time.
+The overall goal of Chapter 5 and Chapter 6 is to produce a temporary area containing a set of tools that are known to be good, and that are isolated from the host system.
+By using the chroot command, the compilations in the remaining chapters will be isolated within that environment, ensuring a clean, trouble-free build of the target LFS system.
+The build process has been designed to minimize the risks for new readers, and to provide the most educational value at the same time.

-The build process is based on the process of cross-compilation.
-Cross-compilation is normally used for building a compiler and its toolchain for a machine different from the one that is used for the build.
-This is not strictly needed for LFS, since the machine where the new system will run is the same as the one used for the build.
-But cross-compilation has the great advantage that anything that is cross-compiled cannot depend on the host environment.
+This build process is based on cross-compilation.
+Cross-compilation is normally used to build a compiler and its associated toolchain for a machine different from the one that is used for the build.
+This is not strictly necessary for LFS, since the machine where the new system will run is the same as the one used for the build.
+But cross-compilation has one great advantage: anything that is cross-compiled cannot depend on the host environment.